provable-things/proof-verification-tool/README.md

 #### :mag_right: Proof Verification

-When you use the `proof-verification-tool` from the command line, you can just check if the proof is valid or also extract the message contained in the proof:
+When you use the `proof-verification-tool` from the command line, you can check if the proof is valid or extract the message contained in the proof:

 **4a)** Check the proof validity: